HerrZatacke/dither-pattern-gen/README.md

 ## Thanks
 * [github.com/hatchman](https://github.com/hatchman) for giving me the idea to sort the values to spot a pattern
-* The [GameBoy Camera Clup Discord](https://discord.gg/C7WFJHG) for a lot of inspiration and countless ideas
+* The [GameBoy Camera Club Discord](https://discord.gg/C7WFJHG) for a lot of inspiration and countless ideas